Relational Leadership Coaching For Women

 You Know The Moment

-The one where you should say what you actually think—give the feedback, name the problem, stand for the direction you know is right—but instead, you adjust.
+The one where you want to say what you actually think—give the feedback, name the problem, stand for the direction you know is right—but instead, you adjust.
 Just slightly.
 You soften it, reframe it, manage how it might land.

 It's not dramatic.
 It's subtle.
 But it's enough.

 Enough that you walk away feeling like you abandoned yourself.
-Enough that your confidence erodes, meeting after meeting.
 Enough that the things you wish you had the leadership to address directly get dismissed, excused away, tolerated—because dealing with them feels too risky, too confrontational, too likely to backfire.

 You're exhausted from managing everyone else's experience just to keep them doing what they're supposed to be doing.
 You've tried being more assertive—but it didn't feel like "you," or you didn't get the outcomes you wanted.
 You've read the leadership books, taken the communication courses, practiced "leaning in" and "finding your voice."
 You over-prepare.
-You obsess over your tone.
-You have the hard conversations in your head, over and over, but never out loud.
+You watch your tone.
+You have the hard conversations in your head, over and over, but often they don't happen out loud.

 But another part blames yourself.
 I should be better at this.
 I'm too accommodating.
 Or I'm too bossy.
 If I were only more...